 The main resistant starches of the diet are semi-green bananas, legumes, and parboiled rice.

-Hi-maize resistant starch is a great low inflammatory substitute if you are sensitive to legumes or phytic acid.
+Jo’s resistant starch is a great low inflammatory substitute if you are sensitive to legumes or phytic acid.
 In addition, you can use cooled russet and Japanese or purple sweet potatoes (my favorite).
 Check out Jo’s Resistant Starch if you have food sensitivities.

 Cooled parboiled rice doesn’t have as much resistant starch as the semi-green bananas, lentils, or potatoes, but as a staple of this diet, it adds up.